YannKamche/UDEMY-COURSE---Build-Website-With-HTML-CSS-SASS---Beginner-To-Advanced/READMe.md

 This repository contains all the tasks and projects I successfully completed under this course during the next 100 days
 # Day1
-Reviewing some basics HTML elements and tags
+Reviewing some basic HTML elements, tags and attributes